softicar/sqml/README.md

 ## 4 Building and Development

-To contribute to the source code, an installation of the [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/) is required with an installed [Xtext plugin](https://www.eclipse.org/Xtext/download.html).
+To build the source code, an installation of the [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/) is required with an installed [Xtext plugin](https://www.eclipse.org/Xtext/download.html).

 ### 4.1 Building